-This is an option only - it has not been play-tested yet for use in Army Group Center and North.
+This is an option only - it has now been play-tested for use in Army Group Center and North.
+Depots may only be used once along any rail network and may not ever be cascaded.
+Their use increases the available Axis Attack supply in the early game.